-We would love to hear from you!
-Please provide your valuable testimonial.
+Your input is important to us.
+Please provide your valuable feedback.
 Here are some testimonials from our clients:

 House of courage has been a real relief for my family.
 After years looking at my husband going down, asking myself if I should leave with our son and break up our family.
 When he finally decided to admit his alcohol addiction, I talked to a friend, who knew a recovery house, and ask for his advice/help.
 I truly believed a that time that there was no one better to understand me.
 My husband agreed to meet him.
 When my friend came home to talk with my husband, he introduced him HOUSE OF COURAGE.
 It was maybe the beginning, but the first big step.

 My husband went to HOC for his alcohol addiction to get help and to find his true self again.
 It wasn’t easy, but we realized that is journey at HOC was so reliving.
 I love him, and I didn’t wanted to loose him.
 All I wanted, it’s having back the man I fallen for.

 He did his Recovery Program at HOC, and something absolutely amazing happened with him.
 When he came back, I couldn’t believe how he worked on himself to come back with our son and me has a better person.
 Finally my lovely husband was back.
 Our relationship could not be better, he could not be a better father.
 We had for sure to get together and leave that part of the past behind and never use it against us.

 He did learn so many life skills that make our life so easier and loveable again.
 Our family, our relationship is in a such better place.
 I never been so happy and proud to never give up.
 But if we never had HOC crossed our way, I don’t know what would’ve happened.
 I’ll never be that thankful enough to HOC to be there when we did really need it.

 Of course, I’m not gonna take the credit of anything.
 My husband deserve 100% of all the work he did for him, but without HOC, he wouldn’t get all the tools he needed to accomplish the toughest battle of his life.